ianepreston/scratch/electricpipe/README.md

 I want to test out some different ways of building a data pipeline.
 The goal of this repository is to learn some new tools, not so much to do a cool data analysis.
 To that end I'm going to just grab some [electricity data](https://api.aeso.ca/web/api/ets) and see how many different tools I can push it through.
 Besides the pipeline itself the other thing I'm interested in learning here is how to reproducibly deploy the pipeline.
 For that I'll be using [terraform](https://www.terraform.io/)

+# None of this is production grade

+This whole thing is a toy.
+I'm trying to learn terraform and how some data pipeline things work.
+I am going to do lots of stuff in service of those goals that you would absolutely not do in a production environment.
+A couple of examples:

+* SQL server in a docker container with a storage share mounted volume.
+First of all, I'm not even licensed to use that for production, good thing this is dev only.
+Second, It would almost certainly make more sense to use a managed service that could scale up and down for a production workload.
+But I want to be able to turn off the server completely without losing my data between runs.
+The managed service has the compute and storage as one bundled asset so I can't do that.
+In theory I could turn off all other services that connect to the database and let it scale to 0 for the same effect, but I'm worried I'd accidentally leave something pinging it and rack up a huge bill.

+* Hosting an application database with a public IP.
+Maybe in the future I'll want to learn about virtual networks or some other way to isolate my function app and database container, but that's outside the scope of this project for now and I'm tearing all this infra down whenever I'm not actively testing it so I think it's ok.

 ## Setting up my local environment

 Besides terraform I want to deploy this pipeline to Azure, so I will need some Azure tools installed.